-- Whether the seller can solicit other bids ()
+- Can the seller solicit other bids ()?

-- Conditions that would allow a buyer to walk away (material adverse effects)
+- What conditions allow the buyer to walk away (material adverse effects)?

-- How shares will be converted to acquirer shares (when buyers pay with stock)
+- How many shares will be converted to acquirer shares (when buyers pay with stock)?

-- What happens to LinkedIn option and restricted stock holders
+- What happens to the options and restricted stock holders of LinkedIn?

-In addition, the proxy will go on to disclose a lot of details around deal negotiations, company projections, treatment of dilutive securities and other details that are more thorough and more clearly laid out than those in the legal jargon-heavy merger agreement.
+In addition, the proxy will disclose many details around deal negotiations, company projections, treatment of dilutive securities, and other details that are more thorough and clearly laid out than those in the legal jargon-heavy merger agreement.

 The period between deal announcement (i.e. when the merger agreement is signed) and deal completion (i.e. when the two companies legally merge) can last anywhere from a few weeks to several months.
 There are several common deal terms negotiated between buyer and seller that specifically address what should happen in case of unforeseen circumstances during this period.